blualg/m-ovito/doc/manual/reference/pipelines/modifiers/create_isosurface.rst

 **Surface smoothing**

-The resulting isosurface can optionally be smoothed using a fairing algorithm to even out surface steps resulting from the discrete nature of the voxel grid.
-The :guilabel:`Smoothing level` parameter controls the number of iterations of the smoothing algorithm to perform.
-This post-processing procedure slightly displaces the surface mesh vertices to reduce steps and roughness of the isosurface.
-Mesh smoothing is performed *after* interpolated field values have already been transferred to the surface.
-Therefore, the surface values reflect the original vertex positions before the smoothing procedure.
+The generated isosurface can optionally be smoothed using a mesh fairing algorithm to even out surface steps resulting from the discrete nature of the input voxel grid.

-**Surface smoothing**

-The resulting isosurface can optionally be smoothed using a fairing algorithm to even out surface steps resulting from the discrete nature of the voxel grid.
-The :guilabel:`Smoothing level` parameter controls the number of iterations of the smoothing algorithm to perform.
-This post-processing procedure slightly displaces the surface mesh vertices to reduce steps and roughness of the isosurface.
-Mesh smoothing is performed *after* interpolated field values have already been transferred to the surface.
-Therefore, the surface values reflect the original vertex positions before the smoothing procedure.
+The :guilabel:`Smoothing level` parameter specifies the number of iterations of the smoothing algorithm to apply.
+A value of 0 disables smoothing, which is the default setting.
+The post-processing procedure slightly displaces the surface mesh vertices to reduce steps and roughness of the isosurface.
+Mesh smoothing is performed *after* interpolated field values have been transferred to the surface, which means that the surface property values reflect the original vertex positions prior to smoothing.

 **Identify volumetric regions** |ovito-pro|